Data-Independence-Network/trunk-core/docs/Why_Java.md

 optimizes OS thread utilization.
 * [AIRport](https://github.com/beyond-decentralized/AIRport) JS apps can compile to JVM bytecode via GraalJS and run in the same process as the rest of the server infrastructure.
+* Microcontainers with scratch DIN images can be started on demand in tens of milliseconds and brought down even quicker.
+A large pool of microcontainers can share the same CPU due to low frequency usage of family and small group servers.

 ## 3 - It can be file access efficient